rhel-labs/instruqt/satellite-basics-6-17/02-syncrepos/assignment.md

 teaser: Synchronize Red Hat repositories
 notes:
 - type: text
-  contents: In this step, we'll synchronize Red Hat Enterprise Linux 9 BaseOS and
+  contents: In this step, we'll review the process to synchronize Red Hat Enterprise Linux 9 BaseOS and
     AppStream repositories from the content delivery network.
 tabs:
 - id: crcxazjmauxd